 The introduction of photography in the early nineteenth century presented a completely new method of capturing likenesses.
 It also heralded the beginning of documentary portraiture such as the calotype photographs by the pioneers of the genre Robert Adamson and David Octavius Hill.

-The social upheavals of the twentieth century saw portraiture come in and out of fashion, but the modern and post-modern art movements, as well as technological advancements such as digital photography, saw an expansion of possibilities for creating portraits that had now become more socially inclusive.
+The social upheavals of the 20th century saw portraiture come in and out of fashion, but the modern and post-modern art movements, as well as technological advancements such as digital photography, saw an expansion of possibilities for creating portraits that had now become more socially inclusive.
 David Mach’s large postcard and photograph collages of sports personalities, and Calum Colvin’s ‘constructed photography’, both show an original approach to the tradition of capturing a likeness.

 Likewise, Douglas Gordon’s conceptual self portrait challenges viewers to think about human nature and the world they inhabit.
 By questioning what a portrait is, he follows a long tradition of artists who have explored the limitless possibilities of capturing the Scottish face.